-The Company's academic product suite provides a highly scalable portfolio of academic products based on several usage tiers: associate, research and teaching.
+The Company's academic product suite provides a highly scalable portfolio of academic products based on several usage tiers, including associate, research and teaching.
 Each tier includes various noncommercial products that bundle a broad range of physics and advanced coupled field solver capabilities.
 The academic product suite provides entry-level tools intended for class demonstrations and hands-on instruction.
 It includes flexible terms of use and more complex analysis suitable for doctoral and post-doctoral research projects.
-The Company also provides a low-cost product for simplified problems suitable for student use away from the classroom.
+The Company also provides a special product at no cost to students that is suitable for use away from the classroom and in non-commercial applications.